Rahmasemma/Data-400-final-project/README.md

 ## Materials and Methods

 We analyzed FAERS data by merging adverse outcomes with reported drug and preferred term (PT) codes.
+To reduce confounding and ensure clearer attribution of adverse events, we focused on patients who were reported to have taken only one drug at a time.
 Using `Python` (`pandas`, `seaborn`, `sci-kit-learn`), we visualized the top 10 drugs and adverse events via a heatmap and trained a logistic regression model to evaluate predictors of serious outcomes.
 We also built a decision tree classifier (max depth = 3) to illustrate how specific PTs and drugs contribute to the classification of serious versus non-serious reports.
 All data were preprocessed with one-hot encoding, and models were evaluated on interpretability and visual clarity for presentation.

 ## Results